jarusll/the-logs/index.md

 Vanilla emacs exwm it is for me for now.

 I looked up about `ssh-add` persistence and I came across `ssh-add -K /path/to/key`.
 Lets see if this works.
 It did prompt me once.
 Let me try again.
+Nope, no luck.

 # 2022-04-05